madhur/madhur.github.com/_posts/2011-08-06-protbufferoverflow.markdown

 {% endhighlight %}

 **Windows Implementation**
-The /GS switch is a compiler option that will add some code to function’s prologue and epilogue code in order to prevent successful abuse of typical stack based (string buffer) overflows.
+The /GS switch is a compiler option that will add some code to functionâ€™s prologue and epilogue code in order to prevent successful abuse of typical stack based (string buffer) overflows.

 When an application starts, a program-wide master cookie (4 bytes (dword), unsigned int) is calculated (pseudo-random number) and saved in the .data section of the loaded module.
 In the function prologue, this program-wide master cookie is copied to the stack, right before the saved EBP and EIP. (between the local variables and the return addresses)